 K'omoks Nation treaty process open house advised us the Nation and the provincial and federal negotiators are still looking for land, specifically Crown Land, for the Nation.
 Have they been advised that a proposal is coming?

-The K’omoks First Nation has been informed that HICEEC is considering a housing project on the property adjacent to the land that is part of the treaty agreement.
-HICEEC has indicated to the KFN that there is no proposal at this stage but would like their feedback and support and also their input on how best to consult with the 6 nations (possibly 85) who have overlapping interest in the land on Hornby
+It is premature to approach he K’omoks First Nation as the project isn’t far enough along to have details.
+HICEEC has reached a welcoming hand in the direction of the new Council, and an overture towards a relationship.

 5. Questions submitted re: current housing projects – Beulah Creek, Crown Lands,